 “Most inspiring movie!
 I’ll carry this passion with me for a long time.
 It will be my work to pass this on to my students.” -5th grade teacher

 One initiative that we’re pleased to announce as part of this project is our Amazing Grace initiative.
-Thanks to Walden Media, we are able to offer free copies of this film, along with a brief pamphlet including discussion questions.
+Thanks to Walden Media, we were able to offer free copies of this film, along with a brief pamphlet including discussion questions.
 Our hope is that this film will help promote discussion of the importance of individual character in a free society.

 Lawrence Reed on Liberty and Character: